 When your bank reaches £200 or more, increase your stakes to £20, (£16 place, £4 win), then £30 stakes when your bank increases to £300 or more (£24 place, £6 win), and so on.
 If you go back down below £300 or whatever decrease your stakes again.

 Best of luck with this 80/20 horse racing system!

 Love Your Betting Systems and Want to Get Some More?

-You can start your own portfolio of betting systems, strategies, method and staking plans and all for free.
+You can start your own portfolio of betting systems, strategies, method and staking plans today.